 Just a few minutes each day can help you center your heart and mind on what God has for you as His beloved daughter.
 So resist the rush.
 Halt the hustle.
 Press pause and find some calm in the chaos.
 Click HERE for the current price.

-Christian Books for Wives
+Christian Books for New Moms

 1. The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God by Timothy and Kathy Keller